-In northeast Washington on the Colville National Forest to record the presence of lynx and more in the Kettle River Range.
+In northeast Washington on the Colville National Forest and the Rossland Range in British Columbia to record the presence of lynx and more in the Kettle River Range.

 Confirming presence of rare carnivores informs land management decisions upon which our wildlife depend.
-And it's people like our citizen monitors with boots on the ground as citizen scientists gathering that data and photo.
+And it's people like our citizen monitors, with boots on the ground as citizen scientists, gathering the essential data and photos.

 The annual cycle of monitoring is divided into two seasons: Spring-fall and Winter.
 We report on results at the end of each of these seasons.
 Sets of images from each season are available on our Flickr page.

 - 2013 spring-fall citizen wildlife monitoring report (remote cameras).
 See a video highlighting season results.

 - 2012-2013 winter report (snowtracking and remote cameras)

 - 2011-2012 winter report (snowtracking and remote cameras)

 - 2011 spring-fall report (remote cameras).
 See a video highlighting season results.

 - 2010-2011 winter report (snowtracking and wolverine cameras)

 - 2010 spring-fall report (remote cameras).
 See a video highlighting season results.